 In India, the British Council and IDP facilitate test centres for candidates.
 The British Council offers tests in 42 locations across the country, while IDP has presence in 40 cities, including Thimphu in Bhutan.

 Once you register on their sites for the exam, you will be asked to select your city and date on which you wish to take the test.
-Five days prior to your scheduled test date, you will get venue details on email.
+Five days prior to your scheduled test date, you will get the venue details on email.

 IELTS Exam Booking Process

 Once you have decided what type of IELTS test you wish to take, check for exam test dates.
-Go online to British Council or IDP websites, download online application form and register for the date convenient to you in the city of your choice by paying registration fee.
+Go online to British Council or IDP websites, download online application form and register for the date convenient to you in the city of your choice by paying the registration fee.

 Alternately, you could also visit their offices and register in person.You will then be contacted via email regarding venue location on your preferred date.